infinispan/infinispan-quickstart/README.md

 !!!
 WARNING !!!
 ===============

 This quickstarts are here only for historical reasons and are no longer maintained.
-Please use to [Infinispan tutorials]( http://infinispan.org/tutorials/)
+Please refer to [Infinispan tutorials]( http://infinispan.org/tutorials/)

 Infinispan Quickstarts
 ======================